Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: Lipschitz Regular Spaces

 For every open subset $U$ of $X$ in its $d$-Scott topology, there is a largest open subset $\widehat U$ of $\mathbf B (X, d)$ such that $\widehat U \cap X \subseteq U$.
 Then $\widehat U \cap X = U$.
 This was used in \cite[Definition~6.10]{JGL:formalballs} in order to define the distance $d (x, \overline U)$ of any point $x$ to the complement $\overline U$ of $U$ as $\sup \{r \in \Rp \mid (x, r) \in \widehat U\}$.

 We shall write $\Open Y$ for the lattice of open subsets of a topological space $Y$.

+The assignment $U \mapsto \widehat U$ is monotonic.
+Being a right adjoint to the frame homomorphism that maps every open subset $V$ of $\mathbf B (X, d)$ to $V \cap X$, it also preserves arbitrary meets, namely interiors of arbitrary intersections; but it satisfies no other remarkable property in general.
 One property that we will need in a number of places is the following. \begin{defi}[Lipschitz regular] A quasi-metric space $X, d$ is \emph{Lipschitz regular} if and only if the map $U \in \Open X \mapsto \widehat U \in \Open \mathbf B (X, d)$ is Scott-continuous. \end{defi} The name stems from a result that we shall see later, Proposition~\ref{prop:lipreg:Lip}.
+In general, a subspace $X$ of a topology space $Y$ is \emph{finitarily embedded} in $Y$ if and only if the map $V \in \Open Y \mapsto V \cap X$ is Scott-continuous, see \cite{Escardo:properly:inj}.

 \begin{lem} The following are equivalent for a standard quasi-metric space $X, d$: \begin{enumerate} \item $X, d$ is Lipschitz regular; \item for every point $x \in X$, the map $U \in \Open X \mapsto d (x, \overline U)$ is Scott-continuous. \end{enumerate} \end{lem} \proof (1) $\limp$ (2).
 The map $U \mapsto d (x, \overline U)$ is the composition of $U \mapsto \widehat U$ and of the map $\mathcal U \in \Open \mathbf B (X, d) \mapsto \sup \{r \in \Rp \mid (x, r) \in \mathcal U\}$.
 The latter is easily seen to be Scott-continuous, and the former is Scott-continuous by (1).